discretize/discretize-guides/cm-guides/guardian/power-dragonhunter/index.md

 ### **Phase 2**
 Do a standard burst rotation like in the video.
-You can use  <Skill id="30039"/> after the phase to give your party long lasting aegis for island 1.
+You can use  <Skill id="30039"/> after the phase to give your party long lasting <Boon name="aegis"/> for island 1.

 ### **Split 2**